kabircse/LearnVue/Vue.md

-A. Accessing Child Component (Instance & Elements):
+A. Accessing Child Component (Instance & Elements) from parent:

 	1. Directly access a child component using ref:
 		<base-input ref="usernameInput"></base-input> // base-input is a child component used in parent